Zetosoft/ZetoEngine2D/README.md

 ### Audio

+ZetoEngine2D has a simple audio engine that can be used to play audio files.
+The audio engine uses the Web Audio API to play audio files.
+The following functions are available in the audio engine.

+ - **async engine.audio.play(id, volume = 1, time = 0, loop = false, onComplete = false)** Plays an audio file, returns an audio object, further documentation below
+ - **engine.audio.setVolume(volume)** Sets the global volume of the audio engine.
+Any value between 0 and 1 is accepted.
+Setting the volume to 0 will mute all playing audio and future audio.
+The default volume is 1

-The audio function `engine.playAudio(id, volume = 1, time = 0, loop = false, onComplete = false)` plays an audio file loaded with the `engine.loadAssets` function.
+The audio function `engine.audio.play(id, volume = 1, time = 0, loop = false, onComplete = false)` plays an audio file loaded with the `engine.loadAssets` function.
 The `id` parameter is the id of the audio file.
 The `volume` parameter is the volume of the audio file, any value between 0 and 1.
 The `time` parameter is the time in milliseconds to start the audio file.
 The `loop` parameter is a boolean that determines if the audio file should loop.
 The `onComplete` parameter is a function that is called when the audio file is complete.

 This function will return an audio object that can be used to control the audio file.
 The audio object has the following properties, which can even be modified using the `transitions` engine: